IRA Basics: Roth vs. Traditional

 Which is better for me — a traditional or Roth IRA?

-In general, if you believe you are at a higher tax rate today than you will be when you withdraw the money, then a traditional is probably better.
+In general, if you believe you are at a higher tax rate today than you will be when you withdraw the money, a traditional is probably better.
 No one knows future tax rates, however.
-Mike Piper, author of Taxes Made Simple, recommends investing in both to achieve tax-diversification.
-There are additional differences, including when funds can be withdrawn without penalties.
-Ordinarily, a traditional IRA has a 10 percent penalty if withdrawn before age 591/2, and one must start withdrawing shortly after age 701/2.
-Roth IRAs generally have more flexibility.
+Mike Piper, a St. Louis-area certified public accountant and the author of Taxes Made Simple, recommends investing in both to achieve tax diversification.

 How much can I put into an IRA?